 Embrace your newfound financial flexibility and if you are able, consider funneling more cash toward retirement savings.
 The benefits of supercharging your retirement at this stage in life are two-fold: First, these larger contributions can help build up your nest egg.
-Consider taking advantage of the IRS' catch-up provisions: If you're 50 or older, you can contribute an additional $6,500 to 401(k)s and $1,000 to IRAs in 2020.
+Consider taking advantage of the IRS' catch-up provisions, as well as using a health savings account (HSA) to help pay for medical expenses:

 Think about right-sizing your home

 "Empty nesters need to think through where they plan to live throughout a 30+ year retirement, which may encompass several different kinds of living situations," advises Boston-based Fidelity advisor Scot Wilks, CFP®.
 "Some people are excited to downsize from a large suburban home and move to a condo in the city.
 Others are using their home as a family destination for holiday gatherings as well as a launching pad or home base for widescale travel."

 He adds, "Either way, I encourage clients to think about where they plan to live 5, 10, even 20 years from now.
 Instead of downsizing, we talk about 'right-sizing' your residence every 5-10 years.
 Decisions often are based on things like access to medical facilities and shopping, walkability, weather, real estate taxes, and the amount of travel that you expect to do in retirement."

 Another option might be to renovate your current home and add features to make you more comfortable as your gracefully age in place.

 Like most parents, you probably drew up your estate plan when you started having kids.
 And like most parents, you probably haven't reviewed the details of that plan since your kids were in diapers.
 But your life is different today, and your estate plan should reflect that.